Bryaro/pp4/README.md

    - Canva is a graphic design platform for creating various designs using customizable templates and drag-and-drop tools.
 In this project, Canva was used to create AI-based images and graphics for the website, enhancing its visual appeal.

 6. **Cloudinary**:
    - Cloudinary is a cloud-based media management solution for uploading, storing, optimizing, and delivering images and videos for web and mobile applications.
+Used it to store users profile image.

 ## Lighthouse Testing Screenshot